It all started when I read the chilling words in the email:

 It was like a mudslide.
 It brought to mind what the last people on Mt.
 St. Helens must have seen.
-I couldn’t believe that a single diaper could accept so much stress without bursting.
+I couldn’t believe a single diaper could accept so much stress without bursting.
 I wasn’t even sure that I could.
 It was like the gates of Hell had parted with a choir of demons crying, “Everybody out!”
-I was tempted to pull my shirt up over my nose, but I didn’t want him thinking he was being changed by a terrorist.
+I was tempted to pull my shirt up over my nose, but I didn’t want him to think he was being changed by a terrorist.

-I moved the offending diaper out of the way, and reached for the new one.
+I moved the offending diaper out of the way and reached for the new one.
 But wait!
-If I lowered him back down, before I’d cleaned him off, he’d get the fresh diaper dirty.
+If I lowered him back down before I’d cleaned him off, he’d get the fresh diaper dirty.
 So it was then I realized that this wasn’t quite as easy it seemed in my tutorial.
 There’s a big difference between switching out a clean diaper, versus trying to remove 2 pounds of toxic waste from a squirming baby.
-So as I continued to hold his feet up, like I was showing off a prize-winning trout, I started in with the baby-wipes.
+So as I continued to hold his feet up, like I was showing off a prize-winning trout, I started in with the baby wipes.
 I burned through the two I’d laid out in no time, and realized I had barely made a dent.

 I tried pulling more out of the dispenser, but they didn’t seem to want to break free.
-Now where’s that 3rd arm when you need it?
+Now, where’s that 3rd arm when you need it?
 Or, where’s that other nephew when you need him?
 Looks like Daniel got out of Dodge while he could.
-I resorted to holding the box with my knees and managed to wiggle out a few more baby-wipes to finish wiping out the old DMZ.
+I resorted to holding the box with my knees and managed to wiggle out a few more baby wipes to finish wiping out the old DMZ.

 Cleanup detail completed, I was finally able to lower Sam’s little bum into a nice clean diaper and send him crawling off in search of more stuff to pull off the shelves.

-I packed up the offending diaper, and lit out in search of the garbage can, which was outside.
+I packed up the offending diaper and lit out in search of the garbage can, which was outside.
 Funny, I felt like I should be working out with the load I was carrying.
 (Here’s the new exercise craze, “Pumping Poo!”).
 Carrying that load at arm’s length was a good workout for the old deltoids.
 That kid must have just lost about 10% of his body weight.
 I really had no idea that babies contained so much poop.

 Now, out with the old, in with the new... it’s time for feeding.
 This part was easy.
 I was told that Sam just opens up and you drop in a spoonful of food.
 This proved to be essentially correct.
 What I wasn’t told was that it would be a moving target.
 It almost became like a carnival game, trying to get the loaded spoon into a bobbing, weaving little mouth, without dotting his cheeks like a Raggedy Andy doll.
 But again, we got the job done.